-One of the biggest names in the Robo-Advisor game is Betterment.
-Their basic "Digital" package allows you to access their services for $0 down.
-They break down a customized plan for your age and income to help meet your goals with retirement, a safety net, and general investing.
+One of the biggest names in the automated investing game is Betterment.
+Its basic "Digital" package allows you to access its services for $0 down.
+It breaks down a customized plan for your age and income to help meet your goals with retirement, a safety net and general investing.

 Over the course of 18 months, she earned $2,200 in profit on her house fund, simply because she chose to invest in the stock market, rather than letting the money sit in a savings account that earned less than 1% interest.

-Robo-Advisors will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.
+Robo-advisers will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.